DavidVorick/CodeCommit/UserSpecification.md

 triggered with a command line flag.
 It is an error to trigger more than one workflow at a time.

+When a workflow is triggered, the binary will prompt the user for a query.
+This query is then passed to the LLM as part of the agentic workflow.

 ### Committing Code

 The 'committing-code' workflow uses LLMs to run programming tasks and is the